quixio/quix-streams/docs/api-reference/dataframe.md

 <br>
 ***Returns:***

-a function that accepts "value" and returns a result of `StreamingSeries`
+a callable accepting value, key and timestamp and returning None

 <a id="quixstreams.dataframe.series.StreamingSeries.test"></a>